-The Spanish certificate will provide students with a tangible credential that can be applied to the mid-level workforce to demonstrate language proficiency or be used as a stepping-stone for various 4-year programs.
+The Spanish provides students with a tangible credential that can be applied to the midlevel workforce to demonstrate language proficiency or be used as a stepping-stone for various 4-year programs.
 Students do not have to hold a degree to be admitted into this certificate program.
-Because AACC is an open-enrollment institution, students will be granted acceptance to the program as long as they have successfully completed the pre-requisites listed in Appendix A. Furthermore, the certificate is offered at an affordable rate compared to the Maryland institutions mentioned above with similar programs.
+Because AACC is an open-enrollment institution, students will be granted acceptance to the program as long as they have successfully completed the prerequisites listed in Appendix A. Furthermore, the certificate is offered at an affordable rate compared to the Maryland institutions mentioned above with similar programs.
+The proposed program revisions will further clarify and simplify certificate requirements for students, while adding flexibility and career-focused options.